Last updated October 15, 2020

 A few years ago, the island of Curacao, located off the coast of Venezuela, caught on to this idea and started charging a 2% tax.
 The government of Curacao realized that charging zero tax would attract the wrong crowd, so they threw in a small tax just to avoid adverse selection.

 If you’re a real business owner, you’re not going to worry about a 2% tax.
 Tax dodgers might.
-So one of the benefits of setting up in a smaller or lesser-known jurisdiction is that there’s at least some tax, making your business more legitimate.
+One of the benefits of setting up your online company incorporation in a smaller or lesser-known jurisdiction is that there’s at least some tax, making your business more legitimate.

 Another benefit is that these countries have a modern approach to international business solutions that often makes doing business very easy.